alexverbs/MRI_project/README.md

 ### Environment Setup

 Ensure you have the necessary Python libraries installed.
-These include but are not limited to:

 - TensorFlow/Keras
 - NumPy